NebbGroup/docs.qlarm.com/content/events-and-notifications/viewing-events/_index.md

 {{<lead>}}
 The "Events" page shows the current status and history of [Event Instances](/glossary#event-instance).
 The event lists can be filtered to display events in several different ways.
-The "Event View" tab lists the currently active [Events](/glossary#event), and inactive Events that have not been acknowledged.
+The "Event View" tab lists the currently active [Events](/glossary#event), and inactive events that have not been acknowledged.
-The "History" tab lists all Events that are both inactive and acknowledged.<br>
+The "History" tab lists all events that are both inactive and acknowledged.<br>
 The [Event Definitions](/glossary#event-definition) can be edited for each instance, and the [Logs](/glossary#logs) containing all the changes the event states pass through can be accessed.
 {{</lead>}}